websockets/ws/doc/ws.md

 `perMessageDeflate` can be used to control the behavior of [permessage-deflate extension][permessage-deflate].
-The extension is disabled when `false`.
-Defaults to `true`.
+The extension is disabled when `false` (default value).
 If an object is provided then that is extension parameters:

 - `serverNoContextTakeover` {Boolean} Whether to use context take over or not.